 For any year in which we qualify as a REIT, a non-U.S. holder may incur tax on distributions that are attributable to gain from our sale or exchange of "United States real property interests" under special provisions of the U.S. federal income tax laws known as the "Foreign Investment in Real Property Tax Act of 1980," or FIRPTA.
 The term "United States real property interests" includes interests in real property and shares in corporations at least 50% of whose assets consist of interests in real property.
 The term "United States real property interests" generally does not include mortgage loans or mortgage-backed securities.
 As a result, we do not anticipate that we will generate material amounts of gain that would be subject to FIRPTA.
 Under the FIRPTA rules, subject to exceptions discussed below, a non-U.S. holder is taxed on distributions attributable to gain from sales of United States real property interests as if the gain were effectively connected with a U.S. business of the non-U.S. holder.
-A non-U.S. holder thus would be taxed on such a distribution at the normal capital gain rates applicable to U.S. holder not entitled to treaty relief or exemption also may be subject to the 30% branch profits tax on such a distribution.
+A non-U.S. holder thus would be taxed on such a distribution at the normal capital gain rates applicable to U.S. holders, subject to applicable alternative minimum tax and a special alternative minimum tax in the case of a nonresident alien individual.
+A non-U.S. corporate holder not entitled to treaty relief or exemption also may be subject to the 30% branch profits tax on such a distribution.
 Unless a non-U.S. holder qualifies for the exception described in the next paragraph, the applicable withholding agent must withhold 21% of any such distribution that we could designate as a capital gain dividend.
 A non-U.S. holder may receive a credit against such holder's tax liability for the amount withheld.